-These keto snowball cookies are my sugar free version of Italian chocolate amaretti cookies.
-They are moist and chewy in the centre, with a deliciously crunchy shell covered in powdered sweetener.
-A gluten free, dairy free family favourite.
+Here is my sugar free version of the Italian chocolate amaretti cookies.
+My keto amaretti are moist and chewy in the centre, with a deliciously crunchy shell covered in powdered sweetener.
+A gluten-free, dairy-free family favourite.

 I have a faible for Italian cookies.
 Like everything else in Italian cuisine, they taste delicious and are really simple to make, using only few ingredients.

-Well, with December around the corner and Christmas just a few weeks away, I decided to make a low carb snowball cookies recipe that tastes just like chocolate amaretti.
+Well, with December around the corner and Christmas just a few weeks away, I decided to make healthy chocolate amaretti cookies.

 Basic amaretti are an ingenious mix of almond flour with whisked egg white and sugar.
 You then add a liqueur such as Amaretto, or simply use almond extract.
-Other flavours could be lemon, orange, coffee, pistachio..
+Other flavours could be lemon, orange, coffee or pistachio.

 Almond flour - I used ground almonds, which is equivalent to regular almond flour in the US.
 However, super fine almond flour should also work.

 Egg whites - It is important that egg whites are whisked to soft peaks.

 Powdered sweetener - I made this recipe twice.
 The first time I used a powdered erythritol monk fruit sweetener mix and the second batch I made with powdered Bocha Sweet.
 Both worked well, although the erythritol batch had a crunchier crust.

 Unsweetened cocoa powder - You can get this in the baking section of supermarkets.

 Baking powder - Always check that the baking powder is fresh.